designbyjr/kanye/README.md

-Certainly!
 Here's a README file that includes instructions on how to set up the Laravel project using Laravel Sail and Docker, as well as use cases for each API endpoint:

 # Kanye West Quotes API